SeaDve/seadve.github.io/content/blog/9-gsoc-2023-final-overview/index.md

 1. Optimizing performance
 2. Hunting and squashing bugs
-   1. Improving name owner changed signal handling
+   * Improving name owner changed signal handling
-   2. Drawing method call arc regardless if the row is not drawable
+   * Drawing method call arc regardless if the row is not drawable
-   3. Properly killing the `dbus-monitor` process
+   * Properly killing the `dbus-monitor` process
 3. Adding more features:
-   1. Adding a button that scrolls to the method call message of a method return message or vice-versa
+   * Adding a button that scrolls to the method call message of a method return message or vice-versa
-   2. Adding a way to open multiple diagrams at once via tabs and multiple windows
+   * Adding a way to open multiple diagrams at once via tabs and multiple windows
 4. Continuous involvement and contribution to the open-source community

 ## Acknowledgments

-I would like to express my gratitude to my mentors Bilal Elmoussaoui and Maximiliano Sandoval, for tirelessly reviewing my pull requests and guiding me.
+Lastly, I would like to express my gratitude to my mentors Bilal Elmoussaoui and Maximiliano Sandoval, for tirelessly reviewing my pull requests and guiding me.
 I would also like to thank the GNOME Foundation and the community, especially the GNOME GSoC Admin, Felipe Borges, for giving me the opportunity to work on this project.
 I would also like to extend my appreciation to zbus maintainer, Zeeshan Ali, for their help in getting my pull requests merged against zbus.
 Finally, I would like to thank my family and friends for their support and encouragement.